 - Global mobility and stability: Holding U.S. permanent residency allows wealth investors to enjoy long-term economic stability and easier global mobility.

-Since the Trump Card Visa is primarily investment-based, it is likely to be subject to strict financial and compliance standards consistent with U.S. immigration and national security laws.
+Since the Trump Card Visa is primarily contribution-based, it is likely to be subject to strict financial and compliance standards consistent with U.S. immigration and national security laws.

 Here are some of the eligibility requirements for the Trump Card Visa:

 - The U.S Gold Card Visa requires a minimum financial contribution or “gift” of $1 million to the U.S. Government.
-This amount is expected to increase for applicants relocating with their families.
+This amount will increase for applicants relocating with their families.

 - Applicants and their families can apply together.
 Note that only immediate family (spouse and unmarried children under 21) are eligible.